Rultor is configured solely through the YAML .rultor.yml file stored in the

 Run As Root

-By default, we create a new user r
+By default, we create a new user r in Docker container and

 run your scripts from it.
 You can instruct Rultor to run